Medicine and Surgery MBChB Graduate Entry Course

 Assessment Methods

-As a Medicine and Surgery student, you will be assessed in a variety of ways, and these may be different with each module that you take.
+As a Medicine student you will be assessed in a variety of ways, and these may be different with each module that you take.
 These assessment methods may include:

 • Single Best Answer Multiple Choice Questions (SBA MCQ)